All Souls Procession All Souls Procession

 But if you have a musical group, a large group, or a large float, it can be helpful.
 Please fill out the Musical Crew Form.
 We will send you details closer to the Procession date.

-Registration is meant simply to make sure musical groups are aware of their placement in relation to other musical groups–it wouldn’t do to have bagpipes and samba drums competing with one another–and proximity to other (non-musical) projects that may heighten the wonderful experience of the myriad of spontaneous collaborations that happen.
+Registration ensures that each musical groups has a noise buffer in relation to other musical groups–it wouldn’t do to have bagpipes and samba drums competing with one another.
+Proximity to other (non-musical) projects opens up possibilities for spontaneous collaborations during the procession.

 What are the guidelines for floats?